History of the Korean industrial design protection system

-However, a design filed based on the Non-Substantive Examination System (NSES) is not examined for i) novelty, ii) creativity, iii) the enlarged concept of novelty, or iv) the first-to-file system, but is instead examined only for a formality check including i) formal requirements, ii) industrial applicability, and iii) other unregistrable grounds.
+However, a design filed based on the Partial-Substantive Examination System (PSES) is not examined for i) novelty, ii) creativity, iii) the enlarged concept of novelty, or iv) the first-to-file system, but is instead examined only for a formality check including i) formal requirements, ii) industrial applicability, and iii) other unregistrable grounds.

-To ensure the safety of non-substantive examination design rights, the Act was revised on July 2007 to refuse a design easily created by widely known domestic designs.
+To ensure the safety of partial substantive examination design rights, the Act was revised on July 2007 to refuse a design easily created by widely known domestic designs.

 - "Industrial Applicability" refers to articles with the same design that can be produced in large quantities by industrial production methods.

 - "Industrial Production Methods" include both mechanical and manual production methods.

 - "Mass production of the articles with the same design is possible" means the articles are not completely identical, but has similarities to the extent that the appearance is seemingly identical.

 - Therefore, to meet the "Industrial Applicability" requirement, the article related to the design in an application should be reproducible and the subject of intended mass production from the beginning.If there is no industrial applicability